nopnop2002/esp8266_ethernet/README.md

 ```

 # Limitations
-UDP reception does not work with the current core library.
+UDP receive is currently not working.
 This is probably not a driver issue, but a core library issue.